-Dr. Kelly Kennedy is a part-time Lecturer of Marriage and Family Therapy.
+Dr. Kelly Kennedy is a part-time Core Faculty Member of Marriage and Family Therapy.
 She has a BA in Psychology, a MS in Child and Family Development, and a Ph.D. in Child and Family Development with a specialization in Marriage and Family Therapy.
-She has experience working in an agency and private practice setting.
-She is a SC licensed MFT, an AAMFT Approved Supervisor, and clinical member of AAMFT.
+She has experience in entrepreneurial mental health and owns a group practice called Modern Wellness Family Counseling, LLC in Spartanburg and Greenville, SC (www.modernwellnessfamilycounseling.com).
+She is a SC licensed MFT, an AAMFT Approved Supervisor, Registered Play Therapist and Supervisor and clinical member of AAMFT.

 Read more about Dr. Kennedy’s activities and accomplishments